 Examines the principles of labor law by looking at social philosophy and the historical context of federal labor legislation from the 1930s.
 Students will concentrate on major provisions of the National Labor Relations Act, examining how the National Labor Relations Board and the federal courts have interpreted the national labor laws.
 Discussion will include new directions in labor legislation and interpretation with consideration given to the impact of labor law on workers, unions, and employers.

-255 Labor History Fall or spring.
+255 Labor History

+Fall or spring.
 3 credits.

 Reviews American labor history from the prespective of workers' social dimensions of the development of the working class, reform and revolutionary movements, and the emergence of craft, industrial, and public employee unions.
 Included will be a discussion of the development of trade union institutions and leaders and the evolution of union political activities and collective bargaining.
 Special attention will be paid to the involvement of women and minority workers with unions.

-256 Dispute Resolution Fall or spring.
+256 Dispute Resolution

+Fall or spring.
 3 credits.

 Examines third-party participation in dispute resolution in private and public sector collective bargaining.
 Development of dispute resolution methods in American labor relations; issues and practices in neutral, binding arbitration of grievances and mediation; conciliation; and fact finding procedures will be discussed.
 We will also look at exclusive labor-management mechanisms to settle industry disputes.

-257 Human Resource Administration Fall or spring.
+257 Human Resource Administration

+Fall or spring.
 3 credits.

 Designed to provide an overview of personnel practices in the modern organization.
 It will focus on manpower planning, employment, training and development, motivation and compensation, and performance appraisal and communication for students who are currently supervisors or personnel practitioners or for those aspiring to those positions.
 258 Organizational Behavior Fall or spring.
 3 credits.
 Designed to illustrate how behavioral science theory leads to research and how theory and research provide a basis for practical application in business, industry, education, and government.
 259 Union Administration Fall or spring.
 3 credits.
 Focus is on the principles and practices of effective union administration.
 Students will study the dynamics of democratic organizations and the development of organizational leadership.
 The course explores alternative methods of decision making and lines of responsibility.
 The legal obligations of unions and union officials will be discussed and analyzed.
 The course also examines the structure and evolution of relationships inside the labor movement.
-262 Project Management Fall or spring.
+264 Contemporary Labor Problems Fall or spring.
 3 credits.
-Through the process of restructuring, many companies are "flattening out" the hierarchy of management levels.
-This means that more responsibilities are shifting downward to employees who may not have the status (authority) of supervisor or manager, but who have the enormous responsibility of completing complex, critical projects within welldefined business constraints.
-In response to the shift in responsibility downward and with much more to be accomplished with limited resources, the demands for employees with effective project management skills are increasing.
-Employees who can successfully manage projects are and will continue to be the most marketable individuals in the work force because their skills are transferable to all disciplines, organizations, and situations.
-264 Contemporary Labor Problems Fall or spring: 3 credits.
 A survey of the major challenges that confront the American labor movement.
 Students are briefed on the background of each problem and discuss and analyze a broad range of solutions proposed by the experts.
-266 Professional Writing: The Power of the Written Word In Business 3 credits Focuses on the importance of developing effective writing skills and strategies required to be successful in business communities.
+266 Professional Writing: The Power of the Written Word in Business 3 credits Focuses on the importance of developing effective writing skills and strategies required to be successful in business communities.
 Students will sharpen existing writing skills, correct bad writing habits, and develop new writing habits through "real life" exercises taken from case studies and their own experiences.
 In addition, they will learn the importance of using rhetorical strategies such as defining situations requiring written responses, writing to a specific audience, attending to a specific purpose, choosing the appropriate language, and varying tone and style as the situation demands.
 Students, upon completing this course, will have the confidence and the writing skills to successfully address most situations requiring written communication.
 Genres include memos, proposal letters, and reports.
 267 Speaking and Listening for Business and the Professions 3 credits.